Financial-Times/origami-website/_tutorials/manual-build.md

 Not all Origami components use JavaScript.
 For example, of the components we have installed today, only `o-table` requires it.

-Origami components listen for a custom event, `o.DOMContentLoaded`, in order to initialise.
+Origami components listen for a custom event—`o.DOMContentLoaded`—in order to initialise.
 We'll need to add that to our project so that the `o-table` JavaScript can kick in.

 <aside><a href="/#TODO">MOAR 'BOUT INITIALISING JS</a></aside>